-- Under SV, there would be a significant shift from the Industrial/Commercial sector onto the residential and farming sector of Council. - SV is a major burden on property owners that have large areas of land.
+- Under SV, there would be a significant shift of the rates burden from the Industrial/Commercial sector onto the residential and farming sector. - SV is a major burden on property owners that have large areas of land.
 Some of these owners may have much smaller/older dwellings compared to those who have smaller land areas but well-developed dwellings but will pay more in rates.
-A typical example is flats, units and town-houses which will all pay low rates compared to traditional housing styles. - The use of SV can place pressure on Council to give concessions to categories of landowners on whom the rating burden is seen to fall disproportionately (e.g. farm land, urban farm land and residential use properties).
-Large landowners, such as farmers for example, are disadvantaged by the use of SV. - SV will reduce Council's rating flexibility and options to deal with any rating inequities due to the removal of the ability to levy differential rates. - The rate-paying community has greater difficulty in understanding the SV valuation on their rate notices, as indicated by many inquiries from ratepayers on this issue handled by Council's Customer Service and Property and Rates staff each year.
+A typical example is townhouses which will all pay lower rates compared to traditional housing styles. - The use of SV can place pressure on Council to give concessions to categories of landowners on whom the rating burden is seen to fall disproportionately (e.g. farm land, urban farm land and residential use properties).
+Large landowners, such as farmers for example, are disadvantaged by the use of SV. - SV will reduce Council's rating flexibility and options to deal with any rating inequities due to the removal of the ability to levy differential rates.